open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 suppress adding the duplicate `_total` is because then the mapping wouldn't be bidirectional.

-UpDownCounters should not use `_total` either because then they will look like monotonic sums in Prometheus.
+UpDownCounters SHOULD NOT use `_total` either because then they will look like monotonic sums in Prometheus.

 ## General Metric Semantic Conventions